DEGREES & PROGRAMS Engineering

 Benefits of an Engineering Degree

 An engineering degree opens myriads of opportunities!
 Engineers are complex problem solvers and critical thinkers.
 These two skills are the #1 and #2 “top skills” listed in the Future of Jobs Report from the World Economic Forum.
+In addition, Westmont's engineering program also addresses the third top skill (creativity) by infusing design and innovation experiences across the curriculum.
 Engineering skills are in high demand and will likely continue that trend for decades.

-Mechanical engineers (MEs) have tremendous breadth in what they are qualified to do.
-MEs have opportunities in industries such as design, energy, sustainability, environmental resources, robotics, automation, vehicle design, aeronautics, space, manufacturing and internet of things (IoT).
-Many big and small companies are hiring MEs including Northrup, Lockheed, Dept of Defense and many small startup companies.
+Engineers have tremendous breadth in what they are qualified to do.
+They have opportunities in industries such as design, energy, sustainability, environmental resources, robotics, automation, vehicle design, aeronautics, space, manufacturing and internet of things (IoT).
+Many big and small companies are hiring engineers including Northrup, Lockheed, and Dept. of Defense as well as many small startup companies.
 One estimate projects over 25,000 US job openings in engineering in next decade.
 There are great overseas opportunities as well.
-Right now, there are 1,400 entry level job opening for engineers on one of the most prominent job websites (indeed.com).
+Right now, there are 1,400 entry level job openings for engineers on one of the most prominent job websites (indeed.com).
 Opportunities for females and ethnic minorities are especially abundant.
-Starting salaries for MEs average over $70,000 and have great up-side potential.
+Starting salaries average over $70,000 and have great up-side potential.

 The Difficulty and Enjoyment of an Engineering Program